 The proposed rule was adopted as an emergency rule at the June 15-16, 2015 Regents meeting, effective July 1, 2015.
-The proposed rule was revised and adopted as emergency rules at the September and October 2015 Regents meetings, and readopted as an emergency rule at the December 2015 and January 2016 Regents meetings.
-The January 2016 emergency rule will expire on April 21, 2016.
-If adopted at the April 2016 Regents meeting, the emergency rule will take effect on April 22, 2016 for an additional 60-day period.
-It is anticipated that the proposed rule will be presented for adoption as a permanent rule at the May 2016 Regents meeting.
+The proposed rule was revised and adopted as emergency rules at the September and October 2015 Regents meetings, and readopted as an emergency rule at the December 2015, January 2016 and April 2016 Regents meetings.
+If adopted at the May 2016 Regents meeting, the proposed amendment will become effective as a permanent rule on June 1, 2016.